 Due to Lock-down it was the last walk with Sam and the group we took part in.

-But, lately, we’ve been asked by Sam to take part in a walking project across West Wales in partnership with the National Exercise Referral Scheme is setting a challenge of virtually walking the world.
-So will be joining in with this for West Wales
+But, then we were asked by Sam to take part in a walking project across West Wales in partnership with the National Exercise Referral Scheme- setting a challenge of virtually walking the world.
+So we joined in with this for West Wales and… drum-roll, here…WE WALKED AROUND THE WORLD and some more.
+In fact a lot more.In total, 560 exercise referral clients, local walking groups members and staff members, from 13 counties in Wales walked an incredible 38,000 miles.

 A Sign of Spring on its way; a lovely spread of snowdrops